ildar-shaimordanov/q-as-kubectl/README.md

     qq DECK [SQUAD] [watch|...]

+## `qcheck`

+Parse a given file (or `~/.q-decl.ini`, if nothing specified) and update settings with the `-u` option writing results to `~/.q-decl.bash`.

+Be careful using this function.
+It overwrites your settings added manually.

+    qcheck [-u] [FILE]

+## Examples

 There are few cases when some parameters are missing and what does it mean.

-## Examples

 Each example below consists of two parts: the first line is the command to be typed and the rest of the example is the command which will be really executed.
 Optional or omitted parameters are shown in the square brackets.